pippokill/dae/README.md

 ### Pre-processed dataset

-You can download the CSV files for the dump *20190201* here: **URL not yet available**.
+You can download the aggregated CSV files for the dump *20190201* here: **URL not yet available**.

 You can download the final dataset for the dump *20190201* here: **URL not yet available**.

 ### Dataset indexing

 It is possible to index the dataset by using Apache Lucene.
-For indexing, you can run the class **di.uniba.dae.api.Create Indexing**.
+For indexing, you can run the class **di.uniba.dae.api.CreateIndex**.

 > usage: CreateIndex - Creates the index given the input dataset<br>
  -i <arg>    Input dateset<br>